This article shares very first step of Graph database tutorial for beginners.

 )

-, the dependency injection struct is implemented in database/database.go
+With neo4j-go-driver, the dependency injection struct is implemented in database/database.go file.

 📄 database/database.go